CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ### using the sandbox mac space via github

 1. Go through steps 1-4.
+2. add your git token to the vaquero configuration
+    - `./provision_scripts/replace.sh <GIT_TOKEN>`
-2. Create your own github repo to contain your own data model
+3. Create your own github repo to contain your own data model
-3. If your machine is not routable set up [ngrok and the githook as described in the README](https://ciscocloud.github.io/vaquero-docs/docs/current/README.html)
+4. If your machine is not routable set up [ngrok and the githook as described in the README](https://ciscocloud.github.io/vaquero-docs/docs/current/README.html)
-4. Create your own vaquero configuration based off `config/git-*.yaml` examples.
+5. Create your own vaquero configuration based off `config/git-sot.yaml` examples.
 Update the Gitter fields (URL) and SoT (branch) section to reflect your repo.
-5. Start vaquero and ensure the zipball API info log refers to your repo and is a success
+6. Start vaquero and ensure the zipball API info log refers to your repo and is a success
-6. Update your github repo, see webhook
+7. Update your github repo, see webhook
-7. Run `./create-cluster/cluster -c <count>` to start <count> VM's starting at mac `:01` and counting up
+8. Run `./create-cluster/cluster -c <count>` to start <count> VM's starting at mac `:01` and counting up

 [Video](https://cisco.box.com/s/b4d4d5v3i3yph4lvcoplydqny7p6qun4)